znat/customer-service-GPT/README.md

 A basic toolkit to experiment with LLM-powered process-driven chatbots.
 Experimental, not meant to be used in a prod setup

 Process-driven chatbots assist users in completing tasks by guiding them through a sequence of steps, such as opening a bank account or scheduling an appointment.

-They need to provide guardrails, state management, and user input validation.
+This expermiments with:
+- Named entity recognition
+- User input validation
+- Dialogue state management

 It seems to work well with `gpt-4`, and sometimes go off tracks with `gpt-3-5`